 I already purchased farmland.
 Can I use this grant retroactively for my recent purchase?

 No. The grant is designed to facilitate new purchases.
-Eligible purchases must close within 6 months after a grant application is approved.
+Eligible purchases must close after a grantee receives their award letter and within the deadline set in their award letter.

 I own farmland that isn’t in production.
 Am I eligible to apply for this grant to purchase new farmland?